67% of B2B brands used account-based marketing in 2021, according to HubSpot.

 What is demand generation marketing?

 Demand generation is a marketing tactic that focuses on getting new leads.
-This type of broad lead capturing is designed to generate new traffic to the company and establish brand awareness.
+Demand gen captures a broad audience to build brand awareness and fill your pipeline with new leads.
 It’s commonly used to create a stable pipeline of new leads that can be handed off to the sales team.

-Demand generation seeks to grow your audience, while lead generation is aimed at converting the audience into qualified leads.
-Demand generation marketing can feed into lead generation but are two separate strategies.
+Demand generation seeks to grow your audience, while lead generation converts the audience into qualified leads.
+Demand generation marketing can feed into lead generation, but they are two separate strategies.

 So, what does demand generation marketing look like in action?